barisgit/nextjs-nestjs-expo-template/packages/ui/README.md

 ## Accessibility

-The UI package is built with tailwindcss and shadcn/ui, and accessibility in mind.
+The UI package is built with TailwindCSS and ShadCN UI with accessibility in mind.

 ## Best Practices